2. Where and what information does 3ie collect?

 2.1 Personal information

 3ie offers a range of services where you are required to register by entering personal information.
-For example, you must register to be part of the 3ie newsletter mailing list or blog mailing list; to attend events, including any seminars and 3ie Evidence Week conferences; to submit a proposal for funding; or to download a free publication.
-In all of these cases, we may request certain personal information, including but not limited to: your name, email address, organisational affiliation, profession, country of residence, and the development sectors in which you have an interest.
+For example, you must register to be part of a mailing list to receive our newsletters, funding alerts or blogs; to attend events, including any seminars and 3ie Evidence Week conferences; to submit a proposal for funding; or to download a free publication.
+In all of these cases, we may request certain personal information, including, but not limited to: your name, email address, organisational affiliation, profession, country of residence, and the development sectors in which you have an interest.

 We may also receive your personal data if someone at your organisation designates you as a contact person, or includes information about you in proposal documents.
 We also collect information from various electronic forms, surveys or feedback forms as part of 3ie-sponsored events.